-MUS 123, MUS 124, MUS 223, MUS 224: Chamber Music/Jazz Ensemble
+(formerly MUS 123, MUS 124, MUS 223, MUS 224: Chamber Music/Jazz Ensemble)

+The course is performance-based.
+During the 3 hour class students are divided into 3 groups of classical, jazz and piano.
+Each group prepare musical selections from standard repertoire to perform at the end of the semester.
 Instrumental performing groups of various kinds and sizes, depending on the students enrolled.
 Course may be repeated up to four semesters as MUS 123, 124, 223 and 224.
 Students must demonstrate technical proficiency on their instrument.
 Class: 3 hours per week.
-[H,L] (Fa,Sp) 2 credits
+(Fa,Sp) 2 credits